PrimePlow/PrimePlow.github.io/_docs/Map/historic-streets.md

 order: 6
 ---

-The Historic Streets view allows you to search for treatment activity by route within a given time frame.
+The Historical Streets view allows you to search for treatment activity by route within a given time frame.
 The form is very similar to Historic Vehicles, but the information returns individual street segments and their associated treatment information.

 ### Date Filter
 The date filter is required for **_all_** historical searches.